No9/eleventy-ondemand-docker/README.md

 A project to demonstrate using 11ty serverless in docker to generate on demand content where the data is stored in s3.

-This is intended to be used in scenarios where a container environment is available to the user but not public cloud access.
+This is intended to be used in scenarios where a container environment is available to the developer but not public cloud access.

+This project also aims to show how this approach can maintain the inner dev loop as well as a deployment folow.

 Based on this project https://github.com/SomeAnticsDev/eleventy-serverless-color-contrast

+## local dev loop setup

+1. Clone this repository
+    ```
+    git clone eleventy-serverless-docker
+    ```

+1. Install dependencies
+    ```
+    npm install
+    ```

+1. Run the local dev service

+    npm run dev

-## steps
+## steps to create container

 1. Clone this repository
     ```